runwhen-contrib/rw-cli-codecollection/codebundles/k8s-jenkins-healthcheck/README.md

 - `CONTEXT`: The Kubernetes context to operate within.
 - `NAMESPACE`: The name of the namespace to search.
 Leave it blank to search in all namespaces.
 - `STATEFULSET_NAME`: The name of the statefulset running jenkins
-- `LABELS`: Optional labels for fine-tuning log and event searches
 - `JENKINS_SA_USERNAME`: The jenkins username associated with the API token
 - `JENKINS_SA_TOKEN`: The API token used to perform healthcheck API requests against the endpoint